kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

          }
       }

-      // It must be greater than the last key (because it is not less than or equal to it).
+      // lhs_key must be greater than the last key (because it is not less than or equal to it).
       // next = children[totalItems].get();
       return {false, children[getTotalItems()].get(), 0};
     }